NurdOfficial/GunZ-Replay-Organizer/README.md

 - Adding map/lobby names to file name (May rely on Discord Integration from pserver.)
 - Ensuring Compatibility with other PServers.
 (Primarily tested on FGunZ)
 - Add Customability to File Format names.
-- Redo File format to have Identifier in front.

 ---